robwschlegel/MHWapp/README.md

     * /style.css - The CSS for the Shiny app.

 ## Updates

+* May 6th, 2020
+  * Made a couple of pipeline improvements
+  * Released as v1.0.1

 * May 5th, 2020
   * The Tracker now uses OISST v2.1 from 2016 onwards